 Rosh Hashanah is the honey holiday.
 We dip and drizzle honey with wild abandon on apples, on challah on roasts.
 We bake it into cookies and cakes and glaze like it's going out of style.
 Everyone will tell you it's for a "Good Sweet New Year."

-Will ingesting tons of honey change my fate in the coming year?
-(I don't know, but I'm certainly game to test the theory!)
-Well, at least it will remind me to be a sweeter person, and maybe that will earn the blessings I need to help me along.
+But you may question quantities and wonder about this custom of ingesting tons of honey and if it will in fact change your fate for the coming year.
+This is a theory, I believe, well worth testing.
+At the very least it will remind us to be sweeter people, and maybe that will earn the blessings needed to help us along.
 In fact, pulling down that kind of spiritual aid is precisely the purpose of some remarkable little gastric Rosh Hashanah customs.
 Funny how even the foods we eat, rivet our attention to our ultimate goals.

-Honey: The ultimate sweetener to sweeten up the coming year!
-There's another reason for honey, too.
+Honey is the ultimate sweetener to sweeten the coming year!
+But, there's another reason for honey, too.
 The numerical equivalent for honey (dvash) is 306, the same as Av Harachamim, a term for G-d, "Father of Mercy."

 Honey is the most universal symbol of Rosh Hashanah.
 As everyone looks to wish one another a Sweet New Year.
 We take that phrase for granted as we have heard it so many times over for so many years running but it is such a beautiful wish.
 We use adjectives like good and great and wonderful to describe experiences, hopes and dreams but sweet is a quite beautiful word, for me, it conveys something more than the commonly used positive adjective, it conveys something warm, something homey.